jvzonlab/OrganoidTracker/manuals/INSTALLATION.md

 If you have updated Autotrack, and you want to update the dependencies, execute this command instead:

     conda env update -n autorack -f environment.yml

+If you need to remove the previous Autotrack, execute this command:
+    conda env remove -n autotrack

 To test if the software is working, run `python autotrack.py`.
 A window should pop up, from which you can load images and tracking data.